 Impact

-The Store Locator WordPress plugin prior to version 1.6.9 stores the value of the store logo metadata without proper sanitization or escaping.
+The Store Locator WordPress plugin before 1.6.9 stores the value of the store logo metadata without proper sanitization or escaping.
 On the admin interface the unsanitized value is rendered directly, which allows an attacker who has administrative privileges (or any role with equivalent capability) to inject arbitrary JavaScript that will execute in the context of the admin page.
 This stored XSS can lead to credential theft, defacement, or execution of arbitrary code with the privileges of the logged‑in administrator.
 The vulnerability is a classic cross‑site scripting flaw (CWE‑79).

 Affected Systems